Being an Evangelion fic that tries to avoid the usual Fix Fic route automatically qualifies Aeon Natum Engel as this.

 In the soul-crushingHunting The Unicorn, Blaine's entire life is an exercise in this.
 First, he has an estranged father—depressing, but logical.
 Then we realize how unbelievably naive he is.
 And finally, we find out that despite everyone's assumptions from his diabetes-inducing and chaste nature, Blaine's not a virgin.

 That's not even getting to the actual plot involving Alex, Blaine's deluded stalker.
-He's first mentioned out of the blue by David, and we realize that this makes a lot of sense.
+He's first mentioned out of the blue by David, and we realize that this makes a lot of sense considering Blaine's insane obliviousness to love.
 It's not until the nineteenth chapter that he actually does something—namely, kidnapping Blaine, Wes, and David and locking them in his basement.
-Did we mention that Blaine got concussed and it's treated realistically—which means that he isn't knocked out, but he was rambling incoherently for half an hour and now has no idea what happened or where he is.
+Did we mention that Blaine got concussed and it's treated realistically?
+Which means that he isn't knocked out, but he was rambling incoherently for half an hour and now has no idea what happened or where he is.

 The police (and a couple of the Warblers) eventually find Wes and David tied to chairs—but Blaine is conspicuously absent, having panicked and ran off two hours earlier.
 Luckily, Kurt and Finn find him—unluckily, so does Alex, who locks Finn in the Navigator's trunk (spurring Carole and Burt to go help him).
 Blaine's Parental Substitute Greg is now the only one with any clue where Blaine is, since he, Dalton's dean, and another Dalton student are secret agents and Blaine's actual dad was too busy throwing a bitch-fit that he didn't find out earlier.